 - Democracy: A centralized list of ads to filter means users won't have to do that tedious job themselves.
 However, they should be able to participate in every software- and list-related decision.
 Crowd-voting, crowd-thinking... everyone's voice has to be heard and account for something.

 It would also have to take over currently well-established ad-blocking software.
 The first step in that direction would be to educate their users into realizing that unobtrusive ads needn't be blocked.

 In the previously mentioned survey, 45% of participants said they were already allowing ads on at least some of their favorite websites.
 At the same time, 53.4% are more or less convinced that "all websites should provide their content for free and without ads".

 A lot of work needs to be done in that area, even if users are generally more open to helping websites they like than what ad-blockers usage statistics lead us to think (2012 ClarityRay report, 2013 PageFair report).

-Also, depending on what would be defined as unobtrusive ads, and seeing the state of online advertising today, the software might have to behave like today's ad-blockers by filtering out most of the ads – at first.
+Also, depending on what would be defined as unobtrusive ads, and seeing the state of online advertising today, the software might have to start out as strict as today's ad-blockers by filtering out most of the ads – at first.
 But given a high adoption rate, it would ultimately encourage other publishers to make use of non-intrusive ads as well.